RyderFreeman4Logos/anon-ticket/README.md

 Digest/Basic auth, place a proxy in front of the wallet that terminates those schemes and forwards anonymous requests to the monitor.

-Optional telemetry settings mirror the API (`MONITOR_LOG_FILTER`, `MONITOR_METRICS_ADDRESS`).
-When `MONITOR_METRICS_ADDRESS` is provided, the monitor automatically exposes Prometheus metrics (RPC successes/failures, batch sizes, ingested payments) so ops can visualize sync progress.
+Optional telemetry setting mirrors the API (`MONITOR_LOG_FILTER`).
+The embedded monitor shares the API process telemetry; Prometheus scraping stays on `/metrics` of the internal listener.

 The binary tracks the last processed height in the storage layer so it can resume after restarts.
 It only ingests transfers at or below